wsldankers/bijson/README.md

 end of each object key.
 That list in turn is followed by length-1 offsets of object values.

-The key offsets are counted from the end of the key offsets list.
+The key offsets are counted from the end of the values offsets list.
 Bits 2 and 3 together denote the size of each key offset.

 The value offsets are counted from the end of the last key.
 Bits 4 and 5 together denote the size of each value offset.
+The type identification bytes are not included in the value offsets.
+When fetching the n'th item, add n to the offset.

 Keys must be encoded in UTF-8.
 Entries are sorted by the hash value of their respective keys, then the length of their keys, then the keys themselves.
 This